How to Cook or Grind Wheat Berries

 Hard White Wheat

-Palouse Brand Hard White Wheat Berries are great for grinding into a white bread flour, which is best leavened with yeast.
+Palouse Brand Hard White Wheat Berries are great for for grinding into White Bread Flour and best leavened with yeast.
+It's important to note that this white bread flour is still a whole wheat flour and bread made from Hard White Wheat Flour will not be like store bought white bread and will instead have a much more whole grain taste and texture.
 These wheat berries have a high protein content of 12% the daily value.
-With their mild and sweet taste they are perfect for a variety of recipes like cream of wheat to brownies.
+With their mild and sweet taste, they are perfect for a variety of recipes from sandwich breads to sweet pastries.

 Soft White Wheat